Learn about fat necrosis – a benign (not cancer) breast condition – including what it is, what causes it and how it’s diagnosed.

 Surgery is usually avoided if possible because it can sometimes cause further fat necrosis.

-However, an operation to remove it may be recommended if:
+However, an operation to remove your fat necrosis may be recommended if:

 • The biopsy has not given enough information to confirm a diagnosis of fat necrosis

-• The fat necrosis is uncomfortable or tender
+• The area of fat necrosis is uncomfortable or tender

 • The lump or lumpy area does not go away by itself or gets bigger